-1. Introduction.
-2 2.
-Theoretical framework: The concept of vulnerability and the interrelated nature of univers human rights. al 2 2.1.
-The construction(s) of vulnerability.
-2 2.2.
-The interrelatedness of human rights and health.
-3 3.
-Structural barriers: Migrants' socio-economic rights in international and European law.
-4 3.1.
-Migration: The "last bastion of state sovereignty".
-4 3.2.
-The unequal treatment of socio-economic rights vis-à-vis civil rights.
-5 4.
-The legal standards concerning migrant workers' health in human rights practice.
-6 4.1.
-The International Covenant and the Committee on Economic, Social and Cultural Rights.
-6 4.2.
-The UN Special Rapporteurs, the Human Rights Council and the Global Compact for Migratio n.
-7 4.3.
-The European Social Charter and its applicability to migrant workers who are third country nationals.
-9 4.4.
-The contribution of the ECtHR to the standards on health and socio-economic well-being or migrant workers and the recommendations of the Group of Experts on Action against Trafficking in Human Beings (GRETA).
+1. Introduction 4 2.
+Theoretical framework: The concept of vulnerability and interrelated nature of universal human rights 2.1.
+The construction(s) of vulnerability 5 2.2.
+The interrelatedness of human rights and health 7 3.
+Structural barriers: Migrants' socio-economic rights international and European law.
+3.1.
+Migration: The "last bastion of state sovereignty" 9 3.2.
+The unequal treatment of socio-economic rights vis-à-vis or rights.
+4. The legal standards concerning migrant workers' health in hun rights practice.